jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 As we've already seen, CORS requests look different to regular requests.
 I've seen some endpoints use these signals to decide whether to add `Access-Control-Allow-Origin: *` to the response, but I think that's unnecessary complication. `Access-Control-Allow-Origin: *` doesn't do any harm on a no-CORS response, and conditionally adding CORS headers can land you with a tricky bug:

 Let's say a user makes a no-CORS request for a resource, then later makes a CORS request for the same resource.
-If the browser/CDN doesn't know any better, it might re-serve the first response without `Access-Control-Allow-Origin: *`, and the CORS check fails.
+If the browser/CDN doesn't know any better, it might have cached the original response, and re-serves it.
+If the original response didn't have `Access-Control-Allow-Origin: *`, the CORS check fails.

 If you insist on adding `Access-Control-Allow-Origin: *` conditionally, then make sure you also add a `Vary` header: